syncfusion-content/xamarin-docs/Xamarin/DataGrid/Data-Binding.md

 # Data Binding in Xamarin DataGrid (SfDataGrid)

-The SfDataGrid is bound to an external data source to display the data.
-It supports data sources such as [List](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?redirectedfrom=MSDN&view=net-5.0), [ObservableCollection](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?redirectedfrom=MSDN&view=net-5.0), and so on.
+The [Xamarin Datagrid](https://www.syncfusion.com/xamarin-ui-controls/xamarin-datagrid) Control is bound to an external data source to display the data.
+It supports data sources such as [List](https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx), [ObservableCollection](https://msdn.microsoft.com/en-us/library/ms668604(v=vs.110).aspx), and so on.
 The [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.SfDataGrid.html#Syncfusion_SfDataGrid_XForms_SfDataGrid_ItemsSource) property helps to bind this control with collection of objects.

 In order to bind data source of the SfDataGrid, set the `SfDataGrid.ItemsSource` property as follows.
 Such that each row in the SfDataGrid would bind to an object in data source.
 Each column would bind to a property in the data model object.